Bathroom Extractor Fan Installation Cost

 After the vent has been fully fixed into place, they will mark out the area where the fan’s frame is to be secured before drilling holes on top of the marked spots.
 Then, the frame will be installed on top of the holes and secured into place, as well as the ducting between the vent and ventilation source.

-Then, a grill cover will be fitted on the ceiling/wall covering the vent and voila, you now have a fully fitted and working extractor fan in your bathroom.
+Then, a grill cover will be fitted on the ceiling/wall covering the vent.
+You'll now have a fully fitted and working extractor fan in your bathroom!

 Can I Install a Bathroom Extractor Fan Myself?

 If you only need to replace an extractor fan, swapping like for like where you can simply reuse the existing wiring, ducting and vent.
-Then this is a straightforward DIY job that only really requires disassembling and removing the old fan then securing the new one in place.
+This is a straightforward DIY job that only really requires disassembling and removing the old fan and then securing the new one in place.

-But even with this simple job, do not assume that the existing wiring and ducting is in good shape, you need to check everything carefully and replace it if required.
+But even with this simple job, do not assume that the existing wiring and ducting are in good shape; you need to check everything carefully and replace it if required.

 Also, for an easy job, check that your new fan dimensions are the same and the screws line up with the existing holes.
 But a full installation is much more involved and will require an electrician as an electrical supply will need to be found and tapped in to, then wiring supplied and run for fan activation.